Call Us Toll-Free 1-800-284-7437 - Weekdays 8AM - 5PM CST

 ASFS 1100 ICV Pier Support (Concrete)

-The Oliver ASFS 1100 ICV provides an advanced tie-down anchor alternative optimized for concrete footings, removing most anchors in Wind Zone 1 and diagonal frame ties, stabilizer plates, plus longitudinal anchors in Wind Zones 2-3—ideal for stable, permanent concrete foundations in all soil classes up to 4B.
-Vertical pier loads exceed 12,500 lbs, with longitudinal arms angled 40°–60° for reliable, code-compliant manufactured home foundation performance on concrete.
+The ASFS 1100 ICV eliminates most anchors in Wind Zone 1 and removes diagonal frame ties, stabilizer plates, and longitudinal anchors in Wind Zones 2 and 3, designed for concrete footing installations in all soil classes up to 4B.
+Vertical pier loads tested in excess of 12,500 lbs.
+Longitudinal arms must be angled between 40° and 60° for code-compliant installations.

 For installation details, product quotes, or compatibility questions, contact Oliver Technologies at 1-800-284-7437.